 It can get pretty cold during Christmas time in New York, and as I’ve said time and again, I am not a fan of the cold, but for those

 few magical days it didn’t bother me all that much.
 In fact, the Christmas we spent in New York is probably one of our most memorable and one that the little ladies dream of doing again.
 Here’s a look at a few of my favorite things about Christmas in New York.

-Radio City Christmas Spectacular – Just when you think Christmas in New York can’t get anymore spectacular, the Rockettes enter the building and prove you wrong.
-The plot of the Radio City Christmas Spectacular centered around a mother and daughter learning that the true meaning of Christmas isn’t wrapped up in some gift, and while that was quite entertaining, the real treat were those dancing, prancing and high-kicking Rockettes.
+Radio City Christmas Spectacular – Just when you think Christmas in New York can’t get any more spectacular, the Rockettes enter the building and prove you wrong.
+The plot of the Radio City Christmas Spectacular centered around a mother and daughter learning that the true meaning of Christmas isn’t wrapped up in some gift, and while that was quite entertaining, the real treat was those dancing, prancing and high-kicking Rockettes.

 The show also featured a nativity scene, which, I personally found pleasantly surprising, in an old-fashioned, screw being PC, let-me-tell-you-the-true-meaning-of-Christmas-Charlie-Brown sort of way.

 Holiday Windows – A walking tour down Fifth Avenue to gawk at the beautifully decorated windows of the department stores is a must.
 The Big 5 of NYC shopping – Saks Fifth Avenue, Lord and Taylor, Bloomingdales, Bergdorf Goodman, and

 Macy’s – are the most famous, and have displays that are virtually works of art.